 How Much Is My Mobile Home Worth?

 How much is my mobile home worth?
-A lot!
 In our experience as professionals in the manufactured home industry, we always come across homeowners that do not fully understand how to value their home.
 This can be a touchy subject because we often have an emotional attachment to our homes; over time we put in the effort to fix our homes, we create memories in our homes with the ones we love, we may love the community that our home is in, and in turn, we attach that love that we feel for all of those things to our home.

 Unfortunately, the reality is that we cannot include our emotional value in determining the price of our home.
 Or, we can, but that tends to lead to putting a higher dollar amount on the home than what the actual fair market value for the home is.
+How do you sell a mobile home in California?

 For example, this single wide 1 bed 1 bath home located in Gardena Villas in Gardena, CA, is listed for $70,000.
 While this looks affordable compared to other homes that are listed for $100,000 plus, it has been on the market for 144 days.
 Why is this?
-Well, likely the owner or realtor looked at prices on websites like Zillow and MHVillage and based their price from other listings along with including the “emotional value” they feel for their home.
+Well, likely the owner or realtor looked at prices on websites like Zillow and MHVillage and based their price from other listings along with including the emotional value they feel for their home.

 Mobile homes in land-lease communities are not real estate and should not be appraised as such.
 Regular real estate agents are typically not equipped with the tools needed to value them.